ncatlab/nlab-content/pages/2/5/3/1/1352/content.md

 A _stratified simplicial set_ is a [[simplicial set]] equipped with information about which of its [[simplex|simplices]] are to be regarded as being _[[thin element|thin]]_ in that they are like identies or at least like equivalences in a [[higher category theory|higher category]].

-The theory of [[simplicial weak omega-category|simplicial weak omega-catgeories]] is based on stratified simplicial sets.
+The theory of [[simplicial weak omega-category|simplicial weak omega-categories]] is based on stratified simplicial sets.

-#Definition#
+# Definition #

 A **stratification** of a [[simplicial set]] $X : \Delta^{op} \to Set$ is a subset $t X \subset \coprod_{[n]} X_n$ of its set of simplices (not in general a simplicial subset!) such that